Let’s just be frank: I write a ridiculous amount of content.

 Why should you follow my process?

 In addition to content for my actual employers and clients and my own website, I’ve also written for companies like HubSpot, The Next Web, Social Media Examiner, and more.
-Over the past 8 years, I’ve written over 2,000 high quality, in-depth blog posts…along with a few not-so-great ones I don’t count anymore. 😉
+Over the past 8 years, I’ve written THOUSANDS of high quality, in-depth blog posts…along with a few not-so-great ones I don’t count anymore. 😉

 Lin Manuel-Miranda was actually talking to me when he said “write day and night like you’re running out of time.”